Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

-The results are given in Figure \ref{fig:ood_detect}.
-We observe that neither method detect data taggants -- less than $1.1\%$ taggant detection rate for the best setting of $k$ in k-NN, when considering the top-1000 samples with highest outlier scores.
-Interestingly, when computing DBSCAN for different detection thresholds (Figure \ref{fig:ood_detect} (b)), we observe that DBSCAN exhibit performances that are significantly worse than random.
+We consider the DBSCAN clustering method \citep{dbscan} from the scikit-learn project\footnote{\url{https://scikit-learn.org/stable/index.html}} and run it with a wide range of thresholds ($\in [10, 35]$) to cluster the features of a model $h$ trained on $\tilde{\mathcal{D}}_{A}$.
+The resulting ROC curves are given in Figure \ref{fig:ood_detect} as a scatter plot after the experiment 4 times.
+Interestingly, when computing DBSCAN for different detection thresholds, we observe that it exhibit performances that are significantly worse than random.
 Our explanation is that DBSCAN computes clusters and select outliers as isolated points or clusters.
 By manually analyzing the clusters, we observe that some of them contain a lot of data taggants, most likely because their embeddings are lumped together and do not appear as anomalies.

 On the one hand, these results suggest that OOD detection based on clustering is not a proper approach to detect the taggants.
 It suggests however that if Bob has sufficient resources, he may try to manually locate clusters of signed images by visual inspection, which is less costly than inspecting individual images.
 We leave this direction as an open question for future work.